 A contractual maturity gap report highlights the gaps between the contractual inflows and outflows of liquidity for defined time bands.
-These maturity gaps indicate how much liquidity a financial institution would potentially need to raise in each of these time bands if all outflows occurred at the earliest possible date.8
+These maturity gaps indicate how much liquidity a financial institution would potentially need to raise in each of these time bands if all outflows occurred at the earliest possible date.

-Annexure V shows the format of a contractual maturity gap report.
+The company uses Reserve Bank of India (RBI) prescribed format know as DNBS 4B for contractual maturity gap report.
 The gap report is simply a stratification of the entire balance sheet into time bands by contractual maturity.
 This means that the carrying values of individual asset or liability items are classified into the time band during which they will become available or payable contractually.
 The time intervals are counted forward from the balance sheet date.

 Amortizing assets or liabilities must be decomposed into their principal flows with their respective contractual maturity, instead of showing the full amount of the carrying value in the time band when the last principal instalment is paid.
-The Maturity Gaps at the bottom of figure 1 are simply the sum of all the assets minus the liabilities becoming due during that particular time interval.
+The Maturity Gaps are simply the sum of all the assets minus the liabilities becoming due during that particular time interval.
 If period gaps up from left to right are added, the cumulative maturity gap is derived.
 By definition, the total cumulative gap must add up to zero, because total assets should be equal to total liabilities and equity.

-8As per Basel III regulations
+As per Basel III regulations